Watch · 22-Slide Overview

 ουouas in 'soup'οὐ (not)

-Pattern to notice Five of the seven diphthongs end in iota (ι): αι, ει, οι, υι.
-Two end in upsilon (υ): αυ, ευ, ου.
+Pattern to notice Of the eight diphthongs, four end in iota (ι): αι, ει, οι, υι.
+Four end in upsilon (υ): αυ, ευ, ου, ηυ.
+The second vowel determines the diphthong; the first determines its starting sound.
 The second vowel is what makes it a diphthong; the first vowel determines the starting sound.

 Sometimes you'll see a tiny iota tucked underneath the letter alpha, eta, or omega: